 You can take the man out of Yorkshire but you can’t take the Yorkshire out of the man!
 And the no-nonsense, cigarette and ale loving artist still donned his flat cap and cardigan as he dryly suffered the barrage of press interviews he gave to highlight this exhibition.

-The exhibition is an unprecedented overview of his work from 1961, through the 70’s and 80’s and up until the present day.
-Some of the highlights include “A Lawn Being Sprinkled” and many of the distinct LA based swimming pool scenes like The Bigger Splash and Peter Getting Out Of Nick’s Pool that have become one of his iconic signatures.
+The exhibition is an unprecedented overview of his work from 1961, through the ’70s and ’80s and up until the present day.
+Some of the highlights include “A Lawn Being Sprinkled” and many of the distinct LA-based swimming pool scenes like The Bigger Splash and Peter Getting Out Of Nick’s Pool that has become one of his iconic signatures.

 Alex Farquharson, Director of the Tate said,

 “David Hockney is without doubt one of Britain’s greatest living artists.
 His work is both consistent, with its core concerns, while also wonderfully diverse.
 Hockney’s impact on post-war art, and culture more generally is inestimable, and this is a fantastic opportunity to see the full trajectory of his career to date.”

 The Bradford born artist burst out of the pop art movement of the 1960s alongside names like Warhol, his colourful works have been equally matched by his colourful personality and wit.